SamirChowdhary24/AWS-Tasks-documentation/task-2 Auto Scaling using ASG/README.md

 1. **Create an Amazon Machine Image (AMI)**
    A snapshot of a configured EC2 instance that serves as a template to launch future instances.
+   The AMI is like a template.
+It saves your instance’s setup so new instances can launch exactly the same way when scaling happens.
 2. **Define a Launch Configuration or Launch Template**
+   The launch template tells AWS how to launch new instances — what type, which AMI, security settings, etc.
    Specifies:
    - Instance type
    - AMI ID